-The High Point Fire Department Training Division is comprised of 3 officers dedicated to educating and training all personnel as they become employed with the department and throughout their career.
-The Training Division delivers fire service training along with NFPA 1410 training drills, sets up specialty training such as Hazmat and Technical Rescue, along with maintaining training records for all personnel.
-The Department has a new state of the art five story training tower with an attached two story residential structure.
+The High Point Fire Department Training Division is comprised of 3 staff dedicated to educating and training all personnel as they become employed with the department and throughout their career.
+The Training Division delivers all types of fire service training to include NFPA 1410 training drills, sets up specialty training such as Hazmat and Technical Rescue, basic and advanced leadership mentorship, company officer and chief officer development, emergency scene management, training curriculum development and maintenance, and maintaining all training records for personnel.
+The department has a new state of the art five story training tower with an attached two-story residential structure.
 This drill tower is equipped with a smoke machine that will provide light to heavy smoke conditions anywhere in the building.
-It is also has a sprinkler system with a Fire Department and standpipe connections.
-The Training Division strives to provide real life training in a safe and controlled manner.
-The Training Staff is constantly striving to bring new and inventive training styles to the members of the department along with the use of new and ever changing technology.
+It also has a sprinkler system with the Fire Department and standpipe connections.
+The Training Division strives to provide real-life training in a safe and controlled manner.
+The Training Staff remains steadfast in being proactive and constantly strives to bring new and inventive training methods and techniques to the members of the department along with the use of new and ever-changing technology.

 To provide fire department personnel with education and skills training that are in compliance with the professional standards set forth by State and Federal guidelines so that every member returns home safely at the end of the day.